boisselle/blog/README.md

 ## Personal blog
-This blog was created using Gatsby.
+This blog was created using the Gatsby Netlify starter.
 It is deployed to Netlify and hosted at https://boisselle.io/blog.
 I use the gatsby-plugin-google-analytics plugin to get real-time data on my visitors.